jbdamask/jbdamask.github.io/_posts/2024-05-27-not-a-great-start.md

 "I have a tool in my front pocket.
 I need you to get it out and cut the hook" I said.

 Dutifully, he did so and managed to cut the hook.
 I ran the fish down to the water, figuring it still had a chance (it didn't).
-Then went to my car with part of the hook still embedded.
+Then I went to my car with part of the hook still embedded.
 The closest urgent care center didn't open for another hour and I didn't want to drive to Southampton hospital.
 So I did what any dummy would do - I pulled the hook out myself with the pliers.

-Now the hook is a story in itself.
-It was the same hook I caught my first striper on years back.
+Now the hook was the same hook I caught my first striper on years back.
 That means it was the rustiest piece of metal you have every seen.
 Hmmmm.
 Maybe I should call my doctor.

 With a bit of an evil laugh, I snapped a picture and texted my Dr asking if I should get it looked at.
 He got back to me pretty quickly and said I should be find; my tetanus shot was still good.